-Symetra Financial Corp. is setting up an investment subsidiary — but, at least for now, the new subsidiary will focus solely on managing money for Symetra’s corporate parent, and the Sumitomo Life Insurance Co.
+Symetra Financial Corp. is setting up an investment subsidiary — but, at least for now, the new subsidiary will focus solely on managing money for Symetra’s corporate parent, Sumitomo Life Insurance Co.

 “Symetra Investment Management Company is not currently soliciting or accepting investment advisory clients,” Symetra says.